EddCBen/cascade-context-protocol/README.md

 **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**

 ### Research & Non-Commercial Use

 You are free to:

 * **Share** — copy and redistribute the material in any medium or format.
 * **Adapt** — remix, transform, and build upon the material.

 **Under the following terms:**

 * **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 * **Non-Commercial** — You may not use the material for commercial purposes (profit-generation, commercial product integration, etc.).

 ### Commercial Usage

 If you wish to use the **Cascade Context Protocol** for commercial purposes, including but not limited to:

 * Integrating CCP into a paid software service (SaaS).
 * Using CCP for proprietary enterprise tools.
 * Selling products derived from this architecture.

 **You MUST obtain a Commercial License.**

-Please contact **Edd C. Ben** (Arkiom Research) to negotiate a license agreement.

----

 [View Full License](LICENSE)